 We live in a country where suspicion, fear, prejudice and racism plague us daily.
 The growing sentiment seems to be anti-black, anti-white, anti-rich, anti-poor, anti-foreigner … in fact anti-everyone who is not like us or threatens our comfort.
 We have a trust deficit that affects the quality of our relationships with others and hinders us from getting to know each other better.

 What if suspicion, fear, prejudice and racism were replaced by understanding, respect, love, acceptance and trust?
 What if South Africa became a place renowned for our ability to know each other and care about each other’s stories?

 We cannot allow the scourge of prejudice, racism and mistrust to derail our dream of being a reconciled nation.
 For us to break down the things that divide us we need to understand better the people we interact with on a daily basis.
 Understanding builds trust.

-At Heartlines, the Centre for Values Promotion, we believe in the power of personal storytelling to create trust and understanding.
+At Heartlines, the Centre for Values Promotion, we believe in the power of personal storytelling to create understanding and, ultimately, trust.
 We believe this will ultimately break down prejudice and reconcile us to each other.

-Enter What’s Your Story?, a story-based programme to promote trust, understanding and greater social cohesion (developed in partnership with various interest groups and South African faith-based leadership).
+Enter What’s Your Story?, a story-based initiative to promote trust, understanding and greater social cohesion.

 When we listen to each other’s stories, we begin to see the human being behind the “other’s” race or ethnicity and realise how similar we are.
 Best practice with regard to attitude and behaviour change shows that stories are the most effective change agents, as they impact on people both emotionally and intellectually.
 Hearing another’s story opens up the potential for reconciliation, mutual respect and understanding.